Posten Bring's Privacy Statement regarding Customs clearance for parcels and letters

 What type of personal data we process for this purpose:

-Posten needs to process payment information related to your consignment in order to be able to carry out Customs clearance on your behalf.
+Posten needs to process payment information related to your consignment in order to be able to perform customs clearance on your behalf.
 This processing is based on legitimate interest.

 1.3 Purpose for processing requests to make a reservation from Posten’s Customs clearance: